 Since returning to her alma mater, Denison has gone on to achieve numerous successes, both on-field and within department growth.
 In 2014 Denison captured its 14th North Coast Athletic Conference All-Sports Championship.
-Since her arrival in the fall of 2011, Denison has captured 13 NCAC Championships, one national championship (men's swimming & diving) and the college has completed its $38 million renovation and expansion to the Mitchell Center.
+Since her arrival in the fall of 2011, Denison has won 15 NCAC Championships, one national championship (men's swimming & diving) and the college has completed its $38 million renovation and expansion to the Mitchell Center.
 The athletic department has also grown considerably under Carney-DeBord, with assistant coaching positions and full-time faculty coaching positions added to numerous sports since 2011.
 Denison athletics has consistently ranked among the nation's top liberal arts colleges in the annual Learfield Directors' Cup standings and student-athletes have thrived in the classroom.
 Carney-DeBord ushered in the creation of the James T. Glerum Top-50 Honors Celebration in 2012 and since that time Denison has recognized the top-50 student-athletes in terms of grade point average along with a faculty member of their choosing.
 One of the highlights of each academic year, the cut-off point to be included in the 2018 Top-50 was a 3.65 GPA.

 Prior to accepting the post to guide Denison's athletic department, Carney-DeBord was one of the winningest coaches in Division III women's basketball history, posting a career record of 433-227 while guiding Ohio Wesleyan to six NCAA Division III Tournament berths.
 The Battling Bishops captured five NCAC championships and she was a seven-time conference Coach of the Year.
 In 2001, she guided her team to the national semifinals of the NCAA Division III Tournament and was named the Women's Basketball Coaches Association Division III National Coach of the Year.